ZupIT/beagle-docs/content/en/android/tutorials/test/using-widget-id.md

 The method Set Id is used when you need to set an Id on a [**widget**]({{< ref path="/api/widget" lang="en" >}}) provided by the [**BFF**]({{< ref path="/key-concepts#backend-for-frontend" lang="en" >}}).
 To do so, you just have to call this method on the widget you want to set the Id during the moment you're creating your widget.

-See how this works on the link below:
+See how this works on the code below:

 ```kotlin
 Text(text = "Text with id").setId("myTextId")